jpmonettas/clindex/README.md

 - `:platforms` a set containing :clj and/or :cljs
 - `:extra-schema` a schema that will be merged with dbs schemas
+- `:extra-files` a map containing :index-file?, :file-facts, intended to be used on non clojure source files
 - `:on-new-facts` a fn of one arg that will be called with new facts everytime a file inside base-dir project sources changes

 ## DB schema